panchnayak/portworx-poc/px-rancher/README.md

 ## Deploying Rancher on AWS using Terraform

-This will Create a Quick Rancher SingleNode Cluster Instances on AWS and you Can access it using the public IP address or DNS name of the Instance.
+This terraform script quickly creates a SingleNode Cluster Rancher Instances on AWS with a your own custom VPC,defined in the terraform variable file,and you Can access it using the public IP address or DNS name of the Instance.

 Please follow this tutoral if you are new to terraform